jomirusergiu/R_BP_NeuralNetwork/README.md

 R_BP_NeuralNetwork
 =================

-R_BP_NeuralNetwork is a small c++ project showing how to implement Backpropagation Algorithm for neural netoworks.
+R_BP_NeuralNetwork is a small C++ project showing how to implement Backpropagation Algorithm for neural netoworks.

 Backpropagation, an abbreviation for "backward propagation of errors", is a common method of training artificial neural networks.
 From a desired output, the network learns from many inputs, similar to the way a child learns to identify a dog from examples of dogs.